ibm-cloud-docs/vpc/creating-vpc-resources.md

 * Select an image shared from a private catalog for the instance

+     If you select a catalog image that belongs to a different account, there are additional considerations and limitations to review.
+See [Using cross-account image references in a private catalog in the CLI](/docs/vpc?topic=vpc-planning-custom-images&interface=ui#private-catalog-image-reference-vpc-cli)
+     {: note}

-    To list all available images, run the following command.
+    - To list all available private catalog image offerings, run the following command.

        ```sh
        ibmcloud is catalog-image-offerings
        ```
        {: pre}

+       This command returns the identifier of each image offering and the identifier of the private catalog where the image resides.
+Save the `offering_id` and `catalog_id` in variables, which will be used later to provision an instance.

+       ```sh
+       offering_id=6bf79f7b-de48-4ce8-8cae-866b376f2889
+       catalog_id=71306253-8444-4cae-a45d-64d35e5393ec
+       ```
+       {: pre}

+    - To get the `offering_crn` for the offering and the `offering_version_crn` for each version in the offering, run the following command.

+       ```sh
+       ibmcloud is catalog-image-offering $catalog_id $offering_id
+       ```
+       {: pre}

-    This command returns both the `offering_crn` and the `offering_version_crn` for the available images.
-When you create an instance, you can either provision an instance from the private catalog image at the latest version in a catalog product offering using the `offering_crn` or from a specific version in the catalog product offering using the `offering_version_crn`.
+       When you provision an instance, you can either provision the instance from the private catalog managed image in the latest version in a catalog product offering using the `offering_crn` value or from the specific version in the catalog product offering using the `offering_version_crn` value.

        Save the `offering_crn` and `offering_version_crn`in variables, which will be used later to provision an instance.

        ```sh
        offering_crn="crn:v1:staging:public:globalcatalog-collection:global:a/efe5afc483594adaa8325e2b4d1290df:0b322820-dafd-4b5e-b694-6465da6f008a:offering:136559f6-4588-4af2-8585-f3c625eee09d"
        offering_version_crn="crn:v1:staging:public:globalcatalog-collection:global:a/efe5afc483594adaa8325e2b4d1290df:0b322820-dafd-4b5e-b694-6465da6f008a:version:136559f6-4588-4af2-8585-f3c625eee09d/8ae92879-e253-4a7c-b09f-8d30af12e518"
        ```
        {: pre}

 ### Create an instance
 {: #create-an-instance}

 Create an instance in the newly created subnet.
 Pass in your public SSH key so that you can log in after the instance is provisioned.

-You can create an instance using a stock image or image from your account, or an image that has been shared with your account from a private catalog.
 Run one of the following CLI commands based on the image you plan to use.

-* Select a stock image or image from your account for your instance.
+* Create an instance using a stock image or custom image from your account for your instance.

     ```sh
     ibmcloud is instance-create my-instance $vpc us-south-3 bx2-2x8 $subnet --image-id $image --key-ids $key